-Upon the Company's entry into the Vertex Collaboration Agreement, Vertex paid the Company an upfront payment of \$8.0 million, consisting of \$23.0 million in cash and a \$15.0 million equity investment pursuant to a Share Purchase Agreement (the "SPA").
-In addition to the upfront payments, the Company may also receive an additional \$22.0 million through the exercise of the options to license ETB products or to add an additional target.
-Additionally, Vertex will reimburse the Company for certain mutually agreed manufacturing technology transfer activities.
-The Company had \$14.6 million of deferred revenue, current, and \$0.0 million of deferred revenue, non-current, at September 30, 2021 related to the Vertex Collaboration Agreement.
-The Company had \$13.9 million of deferred revenue, current, and \$4.5 million of deferred revenue, non-current, at December 31, 2020 related to the Vertex Collaboration Agreement.
+Vertex paid the Company an upfront payment of \$38.0 million, consisting of \$23.0 million in cash and a \$15.0 million equity investment pursuant to a Share Purchase Agreement (the "SPA").
+In addition to the upfront payments, the Company was also eligible to receive an additional \$22.0 million through the exercise of the options to license ETB products or to add an additional target.
+The Company would have been entitled to receive, subject to certain reductions, tiered mid-single digit royalties as percentages of calendar year net sales, if any, on any licensed product.

-The Company may, for each target under the Vertex Collaboration Agreement, receive up to an additional \$180.0 million in milestone payments upon the achievement of certain development and regulatory milestone events and up to an additional \$70.0 million in milestone payments upon the achievement of certain sales milestone events.
-The Company will also be entitled to receive, subject to certain reductions, tiered mid-single digit royalties as percentages of calendar year net sales, if any, on any licensed product.
+The Company also had the opportunity, for each target under the Vertex Collaboration Agreement, to receive up to an additional \$180.0 million in milestone payments upon the achievement of certain development and regulatory milestone events and up to an additional \$70.0 million in milestone payments upon the achievement of certain sales milestone events.
+The Company would have been entitled to receive, subject to certain reductions, tiered mid-single digit royalties as percentages of calendar year net sales, if any, on any licensed product.